-What determines if your rider on Zwift gets out of the saddle or stays seated?
+What determines if your Zwift avatar gets out of the saddle or stays seated?

 There is one exception to the 3%/70RPM rule, and that is the Tron bike.
-Zwift’s animators did not include an out of the saddle climbing posture for this frame, so you will never see a Tron rider standing up on climbs.
+Zwift’s animators did not include an out of the saddle climbing posture for this frame, so you will never see a Tron rider standing up on climbs (or sitting up in the draft, for that matter).
 There is a sprinting posture, however.